Sollentuna Municipality: Lakes

-Central to the landscape of Sollentuna are the rather big lakes Norrviken and Edsviken—the latter a bay of the Baltic Sea.
+Central to the landscape of Sollentuna are the rather big lakes Norrviken and Edsviken—the later a bay of the Baltic Sea.

 Edsviken and Norrviken are popular lakes for ice tour skating during the winter.
-The municipality plows a 15 km long skating track on Norrviken.
+The municipality plows a 15 kilometre long skating track on Norrviken.
 Note that Norrviken is also the name of a district at the western shore of the Norrviken lake.